Diagnostic and Comparative Analysis of Dark Energy Models with $q(z)$ Parametrizations: Information Criteria

+where ${\cal L}_{\text{max}}$ represents the maximum likelihood function and $\kappa$ is the number of parameters in the model.
 The difference in AIC values, denoted as $\Delta\text{AIC}$, is used to compare the relative support of different models \cite{arevalo2017aic}.
 It is calculated as the difference between the AIC value of a specific model and the minimum AIC value among all the models considered.
 The formula for $\Delta\text{AIC}$ is:

 where $\text{AIC}_{\text{model}}$ represents the AIC value of a specific model and $\text{AIC}_{\text{min}}$ is the minimum AIC value among all the considered models.
 The range of $\triangle\text{AIC}$ that is considered more favorable is $(0,2)$.
 The lower favorable range of $\triangle\text{AIC}$ is $(4,7)$, while values exceeding $\triangle\text{AIC}>10$ provide less support for the model.\\\\